What Are the Benefits of Local SEO?

 Reviews are also an essential ingredient for building consumer trust—a vital attribute that precedes any business transaction.

-Research confirms that more consumers than ever before are reading online reviews more regularly, and half say they trust online reviews as much as personal recommendations.
+Research confirms that more consumers than ever before are reading online reviews more regularly, and nearly half say they trust online reviews as much as personal recommendations.

 8. More Sales